aws-samples/amazon-serverless-datalake-workshop/instructions.md

 # Clean Up

 Open the Cloudformation Console and delete the workshop stack.
 If you leave the workshop running it will continue to generate data and incur charges.

+**If you created a redshift cluster, make sure to delete the cluster**